How to Deal With Homesickness in College: 6 Tips to Keep You Grounded

-Give Yourself Time to Adjust
+3. Give Yourself Time to Adjust

-Know That Your Feelings Are Normal
+4. Know That Your Feelings Are Normal

-A 2016 survey conducted by the Higher Education Research Institute at UCLA found that more than 70% of first-year students occasionally or frequently experienced homesickness.
+A 2016 survey from the Higher Education Research Institute at UCLA found that more than 70% of first-year students occasionally or frequently experienced homesickness in college.
 These feelings of separation and distress made it difficult for some students to function in their new environment.

 Also, keep in mind that any change can be difficult, even if it's a positive one.
 Human brains are wired to take comfort in what's familiar.
 A period of adjustment should be expected once you get to school.

-Stay in Touch With Friends and Family
+5. Stay in Touch With Friends and Family

 The college calendar offers breaks you can use to return home, with some schools offering a fall break in October.
 Holidays typically mean a long weekend as well.
 If you're only a short drive from your family, you can use those breaks to go home and catch up.

-Colleges offer many opportunities to get involved, meet new people, and make friends.
+Colleges offer many opportunities to get involved, meet people, and make friends.
 Forging friendships can help you adjust to your new environment and keep you from dwelling on missing home.